mappu/miqt/README.md

 Installing `qt@5` from Homebrew may be very slow if Homebrew chooses to do a from-source build instead of a binary Bottle build, particularly owing to QtWebEngine (Chromium).

 > If you get an error related to `pkg-config` when building the miqt application after installing the `pkg-config` tool with **brew**, you may have forgotten to add environment variables.
-To do this, do not forget to apply the instructions in the output of `brew install PKG-config` command.
+To do this, do not forget to apply the instructions in the output of `brew install pkg-config` command.
 You can find related discussion about this topic by clicking this link -> https://github.com/mappu/miqt/discussions/257.

 ### macOS (Docker)